Smart Women Smart Money Advisory Council

 To light a path for others, Ms. Smiley combines her education, training and personal experience as a triage nurse, start-up co-founder and victor in a David-and-Goliath battle against the US government into a powerful, practical guide for succeeding in spite of hardship of any kind — from dealing with life’s daily difficulties to office politics to the worst imaginable tragedy.

-Dr. Asa James Swan mostly recently served as the first-ever Chief Leadership Officer (CLO) for the Commonwealth of Kentucky, which was also the first in the nation.
+Dr. Asa James Swan is the founder and CEO of GREAT Leaders, a dynamic leadership-focused organization dedicated to creating gritty, relational, equipped, authentic, and transformational (GREAT) leaders through coaching, training, and consulting.
+Asa previously served as the first-ever Chief Leadership Officer (CLO) for the Commonwealth of Kentucky, which was also the first in the nation.
 Asa was responsible for developing, executing, and leading a coordinated leadership training program for the Commonwealth.
-This program contained a variety of leadership-focused activities, including providing specialized leadership training for all areas of Kentucky state government; providing individualized leadership coaching for state government executive management; and making the most of all opportunities to promote 360º leadership growth among emerging leaders across Kentucky.
+This program contained a variety of leadership-focused activities, including providing specialized leadership training for all areas of Kentucky state government; providing individualized leadership coaching for state government executive management; and making the most of all opportunities to promote 360º leadership growth among emerging leaders across Kentucky and the nation.

 Asa previously served as the Kentucky Transportation Cabinet’s Chief of Staff from 2015-2019 and Legislative Liaison from 2004-2007.
 Asa spent eight years as a history professor at Lindsey Wilson College.
 His career has also included service on the staffs of former Kentucky 2nd District U.S. Congressman Ron Lewis, for whom he was a legislative assistant, and the U.S. Senate Republican Conference, where he was Interim Deputy Director of Coalitions.
 Asa is a 1999 graduate of Huntington University in Indiana where he was a Rhodes Scholar nominee and candidate.
 He has Ph.D. in Modern European History from the University of Kentucky.
 Asa is married to Kentucky State Treasurer Allison Ball and father to their amazing son, Levi Adrian Swan.
 Asa is a proud native of Campbellsville, Kentucky.